 - Customer identification.
 When customers approach the POS they present their virtual loyalty card, stored in the mobile application.
 Then POS software connects with the loyalty application to match the customer’s QR code ID with the loyalty system account.

 - Account top-up.
 When the (previously identified) customer makes a purchase, POS reports its details to the loyalty system, where, based on the system’s rules the amount of account top-up is calculated.

 - Claiming the casual prize.
-This simple process is necessary, while the customer is assigned a special, casual coupon, not related to his account status (e.g. birthday, Valentine’s Day or Christmas coupon).
-In this situation the customer claims the prize just by showing the coupon to be scanned by the store assistant, and a similar process takes place as in case of a points-based coupon.
+This simple process is necessary, while the customer is assigned a special, casual coupon, not related to his account status (e.g. birthday, Valentine’s Day, or Christmas coupon).
+In this situation, the customer claims the prize just by showing the coupon to be scanned by the store assistant, and a similar process takes place as in the case of a points-based coupon.

 Because the intermediary app is installed locally in every restaurant it can perform an important additional function.
 It is the loyalty system’s backup server, that activates when the internet connection between the counter and loyalty server is broken.
 In this situation our application stores customer’s id codes with the transaction data.
 Once the connection is recovered, all the data is uploaded to the loyalty system.
 Whilst this solution doesn’t allow the customers to claim their coupons during internet downtime it ensures that their newly-earned bonus points won’t be lost.